 This is why a tech case is always a good investment.
 This is a really useful gift that the receiver is bound to appreciate.
 Tech cases come with different pockets for your phone, ipad, batteries, chargers, earphones and passport, so your giftee can have an effortless and seamless experience.
 Check out this tech case.

 21# Store Memories In A Travel Journal

-If your giftee loves writing and all things creative, then a travel journal is a wonderful gift.
+For those who love writing and all things creative, then a travel journal is a wonderful gift.
 Travel journals are great for recording memories and stories experienced on a trip.
 They’re a place where you can jot down notes and plan your day and are miles better than the notes app on your phone.

 Travel journals don’t have to be a plain lined notebook either.
 There are many journals out there specifically made for documenting a trip.
-They come complete with maps, daily planners and itinerary sections, budget sections and pouches to keep hold of your tickets, brochures etc. Take a look at this one on Amazon.
+They come complete with maps, daily planners and itinerary sections, budget sections and pouches to keep hold of your tickets, brochures etc.

 22# A Travel Guide So They Know Their Way Around

 I know what you’re thinking – who needs a guidebook when you have the internet?
 It might seem counterintuitive to lug around a guidebook when you could just look up the information on your phone.

 Guidebooks are great not just because they’re offline, but because they have everything in one place – maps, advice, directions, recommendations.